What is a Policy Engine?

 2 min read Updated

 A policy engine evaluates requests against predefined rules and returns allow/deny decisions.
-In Intercept, the policy engine evaluates every MCP tool call against YAML-defined policies — enforcing tool-level governance in real-time, outside the LLM's reasoning loop.
+In PolicyLayer, the policy engine evaluates every MCP tool call against YAML-defined policies — enforcing tool-level governance in real-time, outside the LLM's reasoning loop.

 WHY IT MATTERS